Kelis Talks Money Stolen By The Neptunes & How Rihanna’s Assault Pics Helped Her Leave Nas

 “And just the fact that I wasn’t poor felt like enough,” she recalled.

-The singer was made to feel like it was her fault this all happened to her because she signed an agreement.
+The singer was made to feel like it was her fault this all happened because she signed an agreement.

 ‘Yeah, I signed what I was told, and I was too young and too stupid to double-check it.'”